John Kingshott of Greatham, Hampshire, England

 John's wife was NOT Mary Small.
 This is another error that has spread around the world.
 A lady called Mary Small did marry a chap called John Kingshott, but it was not our man from Greatham.
 That John Kingshott was THIS John Kingshott's third cousin from the nearby village of Bramshott.

-Recent research by Beverley from Melbourne has finally demonstrated shown that this John actually married a lady called Mary Robinson from the nearby village of Empshott.
-She was born at Empshott in 1802 and they were married there in 1819, though the transcriptions of the registers only record the year.
-This is an exact fir for the children's birth, as well as Mary's subsequent death in Australia.
+Recent research by Beverley - who wishes to remain anonymous - from Melbourne has finally demonstrated that this John actually married a lady called Mary Robinson from the nearby village of Empshott.
+This Mary was born at Empshott in 1802 and they were married there in 1819, though the transcriptions of the registers only record the year.

 John & Mary had five children at the time of his transportation in 1831.
 They were William, Mary Ann, Hannah, John & Francis.
 Click here for a Family Group Sheet for this family.